hiamitabha/genai-bench/README.md

 Performance results for model togethercomputer/falcon-40b API end to end time in seconds 0.7129
 Together reported compute time in seconds 0.1936

+# Repository of results
+A detailed spreadsheet of results is available here: https://www.buymeacoffee.com/hiamitabha